dmreiter/lendify/README.md

 # Lendify

 EngHack @ UWaterloo 2018.
-Winner of Best Hack. https://devpost.com/software/lendify
+One of 3 winners of Best Hack. https://devpost.com/software/lendify

 # Inspiration